elamaran619/amazon-quicksight-user-guide/doc_source/troubleshooting-skipped-rows.md

-# My rows were skipped during data preparation<a name="troubleshooting-skipped-rows"></a>
+# My Rows Were Skipped During Data Preparation<a name="troubleshooting-skipped-rows"></a>

 When you prepare data, Amazon QuickSight previews a portion of your data for you to work with\.
-If it can't interpret a row for any reason, it will skip this row\.
+If it can't interpret a row for any reason, it skips this row\.
 Then it displays a message to say how many rows are skipped\.

 Here is a list of things to check:
 + Inconsistency between the field data type and the field data, for example text data in a field with a numeric data type\.